VoxelBoy/EditorFormulas/README.md

 * More to come soon

 ### Submitting Formulas
-1. Create a copy of the FormulaTemplate.cs file that you can find in the [Editor Formulas Window repository](https://github.com/VoxelBoy/EditorFormulasWindow)
+1. Create a copy of the FormulaTemplate.cs file that you can find in the [Editor Formulas Window repository](https://github.com/VoxelBoy/EditorFormulasWindow).
 2. Choose a unique name for your Formula that's descriptive of what it does.
-Rename your file with the CamelCase version of your Formula name.
-Don't worry, it will automatically be *nicified* when shown in the Window.
+Rename the file and the class with the CamelCase version of your Formula name.
-3. Add a public static method to the class within your file and name it **exactly** the same as your file (minus the file extension, of course)
+3. Modify the FormulaAttribute on the already existing Run method to pass it the formula name, tooltip, and author name.
-4. Fork this repository and submit your Formula as a pull request
+4. Fork this repository and submit your Formula as a pull request.
 5. Your Formula will be quickly reviewed.
 If it's not directly accepted, you will be contacted to correct any issues found.